juristr/juristr.github.com/_posts/2017-06-13-new-enhanced-ngIf-and-ngFor.md

 </div>
 ```

 In Angular version 4 we now get an “else” instruction as part of the ngIf directive.
-When can thus transform the above template to the following:
+We can thus transform the above template to the following:

 ```html
 <div *ngIf="isLoggedIn(); else notLoggedIn">